 BusinessThe North Carolina Business Court is a specialized forum of the superior court and operates in four locations.
 Cases involving complex and significant issues of corporate and commercial law are assigned by the Chief Justice of the Supreme Court of North Carolina to a special superior court judge who oversees resolution of all matters in the case through trial.

 Search for the date, time, and location of a court appearance, citation number, and more.

 Browse our county directory to find your local courthouse to visit or contact.

-District maps of North Carolina district court, superior court, and prosecutorial district boundaries, effective January 1, 2015.
+North Carolina district court, superior court, and prosecutorial district maps.
+New district maps are effective January 1, 2019.